e88z4/mangabook/README.md

 - **NEW:** Support for large manga volumes through robust navigation handling
 - **NEW:** Options to use either standard or enhanced builders
 - **NEW:** Proper cover handling and epubcheck validation
+- **NEW:** Fixed EPUB/KEPUB generation for both regular volumes and ungrouped chapters
+- **NEW:** Improved ungrouped chapter handling and text-based cover generation
 - **NEW:** Official MangaDex volume cover integration - uses the correct cover art for each volume
 - **NEW:** Canonical Kobo collection folders for easy device upload - organizes all .kepub.epub files in one place
 - **NEW:** Improved search functionality across all languages
 - **NEW:** Support for downloading ungrouped chapters (chapters not assigned to volumes)
 - **NEW:** Language selection from available translations for each manga
+- **NEW:** Automatic updates for ongoing manga with the --updates flag (overwrite existing files with new chapters)
+- **NEW:** File history lifecycle management (keeps download history for the last 30 days only)

 ## Requirements